brandonzstride/kocaml-cubing/README.md

 * Coordinates are appropriately calculated and are invertible.
   * Coordinates cannot escape their scope.
   * Arbitrary sequences of moves on coordinates are consistent with the same moves on the physical cube.
-  * Fixed moves are restricted only to those allowed in the relevant phase.
+  * Moves on the coordinates are restricted only to those allowed in the relevant phase.
 * Memoized coordinates are calculated and are consistent with non-memoized coordinates.
   * Only move generators are memoized to save space.
 * Symmetry coordinates work for move sequences.